PRODUCT: Website ROLE: UX DESIGNER YEAR: 2017/2018

 Methods: competitive analysis

-We have conducted an extensive competitive research among direct competitors.
+We conducted extensive competitive research among direct competitors.
 Here’s a short summary that highlights a selection of competitors and the key findings that are relevant to our project.

-Looking on what the competitors websites, their landing page is clear.
+Looking at competitors’ websites, it’s clear that a good landing page is key.
 They clearly explain the methods they use to tackle phishing.
-They offer demos, have testimonials and present the number of satisfied users.
+They offer demos, have testimonials and present satisfied user profiles.

 Methods: user flow